GoogleHow To

 Installing Brave Browser:

-1. Open the Terminal and enter the following commands:
+1. In the Terminal, type in the following commands:

 sudo apt install apt-transport-https curl